jipiboily/vocal-theme-default/README.md

 - `app/assets/javascripts/vocal/customization.coffee`
 - `app/assets/stylesheets/vocal/customization.sass`

 You need something more fancy?
 You can override any files from this theme, using **the exact same path**, use [Deface](http://rubygems.org/gems/deface) or fork the theme and customize it any way you want.
+For details on how to use Deface with Vocal, see [Vocal's README](https://github.com/jipiboily/vocal#customizing-with-deface).

 ## Contributing